Paediatric (Children's) Dentistry

 Care For Smiles bulk-bills Medicare directly for eligible dental services performed under the Child Dental Benefits Schedule (CDBS) for eligible children aged 2 to 17.
 There are no additional out-of-pocket or 'gap' expenses for patients (conditions apply).

-The Australian Dental Association (ADA) has a website dedicated to Babies, Toddlers and Kids with clear, unbiased facts.
+The Australian Dental Association (ADA) has resource pages dedicated to Babies, Toddlers and Children (Ages 0 to 11) and Teens (Ages 12-17) with clear, unbiased facts.
+The pages cover a wide range of topics relevant to these age groups.